madewithmu/madewithmu.github.io/_posts/2018-06-22-paperchase.markdown

 The [PyGame Zero tutorial](https://pygame-zero.readthedocs.io/en/stable/introduction.html) shows you how to make an animated alien float across the screen.
-I took this as my starting point and, after several hours of drawing and discarding a huge number of naff-looking stick figures and only a few lines of Python code I had this:
+I took this as my starting point and, after several hours of drawing and discarding a huge number of naff-looking stick figures and and taking about 5 minutes on only a few lines of Python code I had this:

 <img src="/assets/running_man.gif"/>